kateescott/kateescott.github.io/_projects/coffee-break.md

 ---
-sort_order: 1
+sort_order: 4
 home_order: 2
-title: Coffee Break Zine
+title: Coffee Break
+year: 2018
+client: Personal Project
+categories:
+ - Zine
+ - Illustration
 featured: true
 featured_info:
-  image: 6.jpg
+  image: 1.png
-tile_style: 'background-image: linear-gradient(180deg, #ddd6f3 0%, #faaca8 100%);'
+tile_style: 'background: #F8ADAB;'
 ---

-As part of a university project exploring ‘in-between’ I designed a zine that explores the impact coffee cups have on the environment.
-It aims to consciously portray the KeepCup from a negative perspective.

-The objective is to provide information to empower consumers to make better, and more considerate choices in the future.
+A zine inspired by the War on Waste which explores keep cup culture and the impact that coffee cups have on the environment, by satirically portraying keep cups from a negative perspective.
+It aims to empower consumers to make better and more considerate choices for the future.